Learn about Dave Mayer's journey from loyal customer to owner of Wooden Indian Tobacco Shop.

 Other than having worked in a drugstore as a teenager, I had no previous retail experience.
 But that didn’t stop me.
-I purchased the name, contents, and fixtures of the store and took the plunge into the cigar business.
+I purchased the name, contents, and fixtures of the store and took the plunge into the premium cigar business.
 And I haven’t looked back in the 15 years since.

 When I took it over, the Wooden Indian Tobacco Shop was the “little engine that couldn’t” of cigar stores.
 Like a locomotive needs coal to go uphill, a cigar store needs inventory to succeed.
 But the store at that time had just 123 open boxes of cigars, with very few popular brands represented.

-I cleaned the deadwood out of the inventory and started to build it up with great brands.
-Within five years, the Wooden Indian Tobacco Shop featured 587 boxes of open boxes of cigars and a growing customer base.
+I cleaned the deadwood out of the inventory and started to build it up with great highly desirable cigar brands.
+Within five years, the Wooden Indian Tobacco Shop featured 587 boxes of premium cigars and a growing customer base.
 But our humidor was only 220 square feet.
 We had to move to get bigger.
 So, move we did.

 We took over our current Havertown location in 2010.
 At last count, we had 1575 open boxes, including limited-quantity boutique cigars, in our 950-square-foot humidor.
 Our new space gave us room to open the first Drew Estates cigar lounge, our 850-square-foot Liga Privada Lounge, which now has 50 members who can use a key card to access it whenever they want, day or night, to enjoy carefully selected favorites and premium cigar singles.

-We are growing in other ways, too.
-Just this month, we relaunched the Wooden Indian website with a focus on building the brand as an online cigar shop and e-commerce platform, selling premium cigar boxes and more to a growing number of customers who research and purchase tobacco products online.
+Wooden Indian Tobacco continues to grow in other ways.
+We relaunched the Wooden Indian website with a focus on building the brand as an online cigar shop and e-commerce platform, selling premium cigar boxes and more to a growing number of customers who research and purchase tobacco products online.
 As someone who has gotten accustomed to the one-on-one retail experience, e-commerce is totally different for me.
 Creating and managing a premium online tobacco shop is exhilarating – and a bit terrifying.
 But we are going to make it work.